Procurement Ops Technology

 The procurement problem

 But that’s just the start.
-Often, employees don’t even know what your organization’s procurement processes are, let alone how to follow them.
-Why is this?
-The answer is pretty simple.
-It’s because traditional procurement processes tend to be complex, fragmented, and actively challenging to follow.
+Often, requesters don’t even know what your organization’s procurement processes are, let alone how to follow them.
+Why?
+It’s because traditional procurement processes tend to be complex, fragmented, and challenging to follow.

 This is a problem for many reasons—the fact that it inhibits procurement teams from creating net new business value being just the start.
 Low process adoption translates directly into inefficiency, increased risk, reduced transparency, and slower time-to-value.

-To increase the capacity of the procurement department as partners to the business inside your organization, procurement teams have to start here: improving the experience of working with procurement, so as to greatly increase procurement process adoption.
+To increase the capacity of the procurement department as partners to the business inside your organization, procurement teams have to start by improving the experience of working with procurement to increase procurement process adoption.
 Compliance and efficiency depend on high process adoption.
-And high adoption hinges on great internal process experience.
+And high adoption hinges on great internal process experiences.

 But how can procurement teams begin to do that?
 That’s why we created this handbook.
 Let’s get started: